The fight for championship points heats up as competitors assault the asphalt in China!

-An awesome and exciting Race 1 at Sepang International Circuit, with competitors fighting for positions lap after lap!
-Congratulations to all the winners!
+An awesome and exciting Round 1 at Sepang International Circuit, Malaysia, with competitors fighting for positions lap after lap!

 AeES Season 1 Round 1 - Sepang Circuit GP